deepakraj-dj/aws-ec2-autoscaling-docker/README.md

 ### Auto Scaling Group (ASG)

 The Auto Scaling Group maintains a desired number of EC2 instances and dynamically adjusts capacity based on workload demand.
+In this architecture this process is done using Infrastructure as code(Iac) and should be added manually.
 Scaling policies are configured to launch additional instances when CPU utilization exceeds predefined thresholds and terminate unnecessary instances when demand decreases.
 This ensures efficient resource utilization while maintaining application performance.

 ### Containerized Application Deployment